te2dy/marianne/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A minimal, lightweight and eco-friendly theme, perfect for writers.
+A minimalist theme ideal for writers, journalists and all bloggers who want to share their texts.

 == Description ==
 Marianne is a minimalist WordPress theme.